pannous/hieros/docs/wildcard-fallacy.md

 For [𓆑](𓆑) at least the pain can be alleviated:
 Axiom 8: Most letters had a full (original) reading and an alphabetic one.

+𓏶 MAS/PRO/CEN

-fortunately these appear in quite specific contexts.
+fortunately these appear in quite **specific** sequences & contexts.

 In those cases one must be careful abusing the blurriness for words which probably have such sequence.